meghana-m-revankar/Products/README.md

 # Products
-A Todo list with add and delete operation using local storage.
+A product page with list of some products and using data set from dummyjson.com.